 When they arrived on August 30, May Maxwell informed ‘Abdu’l-Bahá that “So many people have telephoned and sent letters about your arrival and I have replied to all.”
 She was no doubt running on little sleep.
-According to the diarist Mírzá Mahmúd, visitors came “day and night,” the talks were attended by “a great multitude,” and what he called the large number of “longing souls” would “not let the Master rest.”
+According to his secretary, Mahmúd-i-Zarqání, visitors came “day and night,” the talks were attended by “a great multitude,” and the large number of “longing souls” would “not let the Master rest.”
 For the three nights that ‘Abdu’l-Bahá and his party stayed at the Maxwell house, it was more like a reception hall than a private home.

 ‘Abdu’l-Bahá recognized May Maxwell’s exhaustion, and, rather than denying this fact, she replied, “I consider this fatigue the greatest comfort of my life.”
-But after two nights, ‘Abdu’l-Bahá said to Mírzá Mahmúd, “Tomorrow we should move to a hotel.
+But after two nights, ‘Abdu’l-Bahá told Mahmúd, “Tomorrow we should move to a hotel.
 A traveler should stay in a hotel.”

 The Windsor Hotel billed itself as the finest in the Dominion.
 Staying there made it easier for ‘Abdu’l-Bahá to devote more time to visitors and it provided an appropriate setting to receive prominent callers, including McGill University faculty members and the Archbishop of Montreal.
 But it was the opinion of Dorothy Wade, a housekeeper for the Maxwells, that the primary reason for the move was that ‘Abdu’l-Bahá considered the steady flow of visitors to be an excessive burden on the Maxwells.